-Make NYC-style pizza dough at home with this easy recipe.
+Make New York style pizza dough at home with this easy recipe.
 The perfect crispy, chewy pizza crust!

 Everyone knows that New York City pizza is the best!
 (No angry emails from deep-dish lovers, please. 😉) If it were up to me, the crust of every pizza I ate would be NY-style.